dbadrq/DM-Report/README.md

 ## Files and Scripts
 - `forecast.py`: Script for training and evaluating the Random Forest model on the heart disease dataset.
 - `Gantt.py`: Script for generating a detailed Gantt chart for the project timeline.
+- `Overview_Gantt.py`: Script for generating a Gantt chart for an overview of the project schedule.
 - `WBS.py`: Script for creating a Work Breakdown Structure (WBS) of the project phases and tasks.

 ## Usage Instructions